 Thank you for contacting Atlantic.Net.
-Based upon your description, you seem to be experiencing latency issues.
+Based on your description, you seem to be experiencing latency issues.
 I would recommend conducting a speed test to determine whether or not our services will be a viable option for you.
-This can be done by visiting http://www.atlantic.net/support/speed-test/.
+This can be done by visiting https://www.atlantic.net/speed-test/.
 Once at the website, please select the location and use the test IP address.
-Should you have any further questions, please respond back to this email.
+Should you have any further questions, please respond to this email.
 I’ve also listed several links below that may assist you with answering other questions.

-Cloud server pricing page
+VPS pricing page

-Cloud server FAQ page
+VPS hosting FAQ page

 How fast?
 Fast enough to legitimize daily updates

-Cloud Server Hosting is allowing developers to improve the rate at which they deliver versions of software, per a survey completed earlier this year.
+VPS Hosting is allowing developers to improve the rate at which they deliver versions of software, per a survey completed earlier this year.
 Paul Krill of InfoWorld reported on the survey on January 23, noting how frequent the updates are becoming: